 - Documents with skewed page orientation

 - Keep original source materials.
 When a Word document is converted to PDF, the PDF may not be accessible to a screen reader but the original Word document may be.
-Oftentimes, poor scan quality becomes a bottleneck in the process of converting print documents to accessible electronic formats.
+Often, poor scan quality becomes a bottleneck in the process of converting print documents to accessible electronic formats.

 - Include a disability access statement on your course syllabus.
 Include language approved by the Education Policy Committee in 2009.

-When working with Document Conversion and the Disability Resource Center
+When Working with Document Conversion and the Disability Resource Center

 Including the Disability Resource Center on your Syllabi

-Disability Services recommends that all University instructors use the following statement on their course syllabi to inform students of the instructor’s willingness to provide reasonable accommodations:
+We recommend that all University instructors use the following statement on their course syllabi to inform students of the instructor’s willingness to provide reasonable accommodations:

 The University of Minnesota is committed to providing all students equal access to learning opportunities.
 The Disability Resource Center is the campus office that works with students who have disabilities to provide and/or arrange reasonable accommodations.
 Students registered with the Disability Resource Center, who have a letter requesting accommodations, are encouraged to contact the instructor early in the semester.
 Students who have, or think they may have, a disability (e.g. psychiatric, attentional, learning, vision, hearing, physical, or systemic), are invited to contact the Disability Resource Center for a confidential discussion at 612-626-1333 (V/TTY) or email@example.com.
 Additional information is available at the DRC website http://disability.umn.edu/.